 The High View E-Safety Policy describes our school expectations and defines safe and appropriate use of our computing facilities.
 It also covers the use of mobile devices within and outside the school so that everyone can stay as safe as possible online.

-The South West Grid for Learning (SWGfL) have worked tirelessly since 2003, to ensure that everyone is safer whilst on-line.
+The South West Grid for Learning (SWGfL) have got 10 top tips to keep you safe on-line.

 Know IT All is a brilliant resource which has been put together by Childnet International, a charity devoted to keeping young people safe online.
 Know IT All has excellent information for parents and children.

 CEOP (the Child Exploitation and Online Protection Centre) is part of the Police Service which helps children stay safe online.
 If you feel uncomfortable or know someone has also been made to feel uncomfortable when using the internet, you can report it to CEOP.

 Keeping up with and supervising children’s online activities can challenging, especially when they have their own computers, smartphones, tablets and games consoles … or they are in other people’s homes.
 This site will help you understand potential risks and plan ahead before allowing children access to the internet.

 Childline offers help to young people who are having problems of any sort, for example: exam stress, bullying, neglect, alcohol, family relationships, school gangs, racism, eating problems, homework and is there if you need to speak to someone.